BombShellReaper/Factorio/README.md

     [Service]
     Type=simple
     User=yourusername                     # Define the user under which the service will run.
 Default is "user".
     ExecStart=/path/to/start_server.sh    # Path to the script that starts the server.
-Default is /path/to/start_server.sh.
     RemainAfterExit=yes
     Restart=on-failure
     RestartSec=5